sddevelopment-be/penguin-pragmatic-patterns/old_source/X_Appendix/Glossary/README.md

 ### Clustered systems

 Two or more individual systems coupled together, with shared storage and closely linked via a LAN or faster interconnect.

 ### Communications

 These programs provide the mechanism for creating virtual connections among processes, users, and computer systems.
-They allow users to send messages to anothers screens, to browse web pages, to send electronic-mail messages, to log in remotely or to transfer files from one machine to another.
+They allow users to send messages to other screens, to browse web pages, to send electronic-mail messages, to log in remotely or to transfer files from one machine to another.

 ### Control card